v3nom/go_gae_template/README.md

-go_gae-template - Golang project template for Google App Engine
+Golang project template for Google App Engine
 ===============
 Golang import path resolution might be quite confusing to newcomers and it gets even more so when you try to run on Google App Engine.
 This project template and setup guide should help programmers to start coding and deploying from day one.